Anders JerkstrandSenior Researcher

 About me

 These are the over-arching questions we are searching for answers to in my research group.
-Our research involves the development and application of spectral models for supernovae (massive star explosions) and kilonovae (neutron star mergers).
+My research involves the development and application of spectral models for supernovae (massive star explosions) and kilonovae (neutron star mergers).
 The group in particular focuses on trying to understand how emission lines in these rapidly expanding nebulae form, and how such lines can be used to determine the origin, ejection dynamics, and nucleosynthesis production of explosive transients.
-This work provides a foundation for understanding element genesis in the Universe.
+This work provides a foundation for understanding the origin of the elements in the Universe.

-My current research is generously funded by a European Research Council Starting Grant, a Swedish National Research Council Establishment Grant, and a Knut and Alice Wallenberg project grant (the last together with S. Rosswog, J. Sollerman, A. Goobar and H. Peiris).
+My current research is funded by a European Research Council Starting Grant, a Swedish National Research Council Establishment Grant, and a Knut and Alice Wallenberg project grant (the last together with S. Rosswog, J. Sollerman, A. Goobar and H. Peiris).
 Previous research has been funded by a Swedish National Spaceboard Establishment Grant and a European Commission Marie Sklodowska-Curie Fellowship (hosted at MPA Garching).

 I am docent (Reader/Associate Professor) since the end of 2023.